Introduction to the College

 Additionally, the Office of Undergraduate Research promotes undergraduate research by providing the following:

-Workshops and Peer Advising: OURS regularly offers workshops and peer-advising services, not only to orient students to the research landscape at UC Berkeley, but also to help students acquire the skills needed to undertake research.
+Workshops, Peer Advising, and Undergraduate Publications: OURS regularly offers workshops and peer-advising services, not only to orient students to the research landscape at UC Berkeley, but also to help students acquire the skills needed to undertake research.
 Past workshops have been devoted to topics such as "Getting Started," "Professional Communication," "Finding a Faculty Mentor," and "Writing a Research Proposal."
 Upcoming workshops are listed on our events calendar.
-Visit our main website to find out about OURS Peer-Adviser drop-in office hours; speaking with a Peer Adviser is a great way to explore your options.
+Visit our main website to find out about OURS Peer-Advisors' drop-in office hours; speaking with a Peer Adviser is a great way to explore your options.
+If you have a seminar paper that you are especially proud of, consider submitting it for publication in the Berkeley Undergraduate Journal or Berkeley Scientific.

-For information on the great variety of undergraduate research opportunities at Berkeley, visit research.berkeley.edu.
+For information on the great variety of undergraduate research opportunities at Berkeley, visit research.berkeley.edu, and search the Discovery Opportunities Database to find additional research programs on and beyond campus.

 Contact Information